sherlock-audit/2023-07-kyber-swap/README.md

 ___

 ### Q: Is the admin/owner of the protocol/contracts TRUSTED or RESTRICTED?
-RESTRICTED
+Restricted - Owner shouldn’t be able to steal funds, but is trusted with setting fee recipient address and fee collection (up to 20%)
 ___

 ### Q: Are there any additional protocol roles?
 If yes, please explain in detail:
 Factory configMaster
 - Config protocol fee recipient and fee percentage.
 - Enable new swap fee tiers
 - Update whitelisted Position Manager
 - Enable/Disable whitelist requirement for Position Manager
 - Update configMaster.
+- configMaster should not be able to steal funds but is trusted with the above actions

 Pool Oracle’s owner:
 - Upgrade Oracle implementation
 - Rescue funds wrongly sent to the Pool Oracle

 ___